 MUTUAL RESPECT – Treating others how you would want to be treated, even if they have been unkind to you.
 Having manners and treating others and equipment respectfully and showing a pride in the school community that they are a part of and to feel proud to be surrounded in a caring environment.

-TOLERANCE – Making a space for other people’s opinions (even if they seem different, odd, wrong or interesting).
+TOLERANCE – Making a space for other people’s opinions and beliefs (even if they seem different, odd, wrong or interesting).
 Knowing that we are all equal but different.

 INDIVIDUAL LIBERTY – As long as we do not break the law, we have rights and freedoms.
 We have a choice as to how we learn and can chose a range of resources to help support our learning .